 A continuation of RESM4006.
 Students will continue with their research projects.
 The course will culminate in the presentation of project results, in several formats.
 Other written and seminar topics may be assigned.

-Winter semester - one seminar per week.
+Winter semester - Seminar 1 hour per week.

 RESM4008: Plant Science Project-Seminar I (A)